reachlin/k8s0/README.md

 * Include a local registry or repo, so k8s can be deployed without an internet connection.

+* All k8s components running as containers

 ## Dev.
 Notes

 ### Basic steps

-etcd -> kubelet -> api server as static pod
+etcd -> kubelet -> api server as static pod -> other k8s pods -> calico

 ### References